 This category includes the first-generation antihistamine, hydroxyzine, and the second-generation antihistamine, fexofenadine.

-Care should be used when using these agents in pregnancy, as there have been reports of adverse fetal outcomes in human reports and/or animal studies with both medications.
+Care should be used when using these agents during pregnancy, as there have been reports of adverse fetal outcomes in human reports and/or animal studies with both medications.
 High doses of hydroxyzine use in pregnant mothers have been associated with withdrawal symptoms in newborns, including tonic-clonic seizures in one report.
 Currently, hydroxyzine is not prescribed to pregnant women by allergists.
 There is limited data on the use of fexofenadine in pregnant women, but a few reports have correlated its use with low birth weight in animal studies.
-Since there is very little known about this drug, it is not recommended as a first-line agent in pregnant women with itch.
+Since there is very little known about this drug, it is not recommended as a first-line agent in pregnant women with an itch.

 Hydroxyzine is L1 in lactation safety (safest), but the baby should be monitored for sedation, dry mouth, and high heart rate.
 Fexofenadine is L2 (safer), and the baby should be monitored for sedation.